MeshachOpoku/QuerySelectorTraining/README.md

 # QuerySelectorTraining
 Using   QuerySelector to fulfill different task.
-Code in the refinef branch
+Code in the refinedbranch  .Happy coding!